MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 (corresponding to 100 Mbit/s).
 The output rate is one byte every clock cycle, so the output is much faster than the input.
 There should therefore be no risk of buffer overflow.
-Overflow can really only happen if a single frame larger than 2K is being received.
+Overflow can really only happen if a single frame larger than 2K is being received or if the fifo is full.
 The current implementation does not handle this situation, and will fail miserably.
 However, maximum frame size on Ethernet is 1500 bytes, so this should not occur.

 Inputs to this block are taken directly from the rmii\_rx block.
-However, the addition signal rx\_enable\_i is used to enable discarding of all frames.
+However, the additional signal rx\_enable\_i is used to enable discarding of all frames.
 This is needed when configuring the DMA, see below.

 Another input to this block is out\_afull\_i, which is used as flow-control.
 When this signal is asserted, the fifo that comes next in line is full, and can accept no more data at the moment.
-This signal prevents reading from the input buffer, and is asserted for too long will cause the input buffer to overflow.
+This signal prevents reading from the input buffer, and if it is asserted for too long will cause the input buffer to overflow.

 ### Clock crossing fifo
 This is handled in ethernet/fifo.vhd.
 This module takes care of: